Make.com

 Challenges.

-Before the redesign, the experience was fragmented.
-Designers were rebuilding components from scratch, wasting hours on patterns that should have been shared across the product.
-Developers faced the same frustration in code.
-Custom elements, mixed colors, missing accessibility, and no clear direction.
-There was no roadmap, no shared vision, and no owner of the system.
+Before the rebuild, the experience was fragmented.
+Designers were recreating components from scratch, losing hours on patterns that should have been shared across the product.
+Developers faced the same frustration in code: custom elements, mixed colors, missing accessibility, and unclear guidance around what belonged in the system.
+There was no shared roadmap, no clear ownership, and no reliable source of truth.
 The existing design system felt outdated and disconnected from what Make had become.

 02